JSS95/dataclass2PySide6/README.md

 # Introduction

-dataclass2PySide6 is a package which provides widgets and functions to represent `dataclass` instance as `PySide6` GUI.
+dataclass2PySide6 is a package which provides widgets to represent `dataclass` instance as `PySide6` GUI.

 For example, here is a simple dataclass: